mdsanima-lab/mdsanima-cli/README.md

 mdsanima
 ```

-The response is simple `Hello World` for now.
+The response is printing help.

 ## Development Setup